At your Service: Servers and Clients#

 Note

-Testing Service Server and Client
+Testing Service Server and Client#

-ros2 run python_package_that_uses_the_services what_is_the_point_service_client_node
+ros2 run python_package_that_uses_the_services add_points_service_client_node

 when running the client Node, the server is still not active.
 In that case, the client node will keep waiting for it, as follows